maxhbr/LDBcollector/README.md

 internal dataset to produce the corrected outputs.

 ## Further information
-{metæffekt} provides visualization of {metæffekt}-universe on https://metaeffekt.com/#universe.
+{metæffekt} provides visualization of the {metæffekt}-universe on https://metaeffekt.com/#universe.